 Steps in Uncontested Divorce in Arizona

-Forms related to divorce procedure If minor children are not involved in the divorce, then the Petitioner has to complete the following forms.
-Petition forms
+Forms related to the procedure If minor children are not involved in the case then the Petitioner has to complete the following forms: Petition forms

 Decree forms